 - Live your life in part as performance art; never so much as to prevent connection with others, but enough to entwinkle Nope, not a real word, but exactly what I want to express. each day.

 - Name, categorize, and separate your world into pieces only to the extent it is useful for your understanding and calm; do not segregate so much as to prevent valuable connections between people and between ideas.

-- Others likely don't know how to meaningfully connect any better than you; be strong and reach out - we all need to work together.
+- Others likely don't know how to meaningfully connect any better than you do; be strong and reach out — we all need to work together.